Rascal the Raccoon: Impact

-The importation of raccoons was banned because people in Japan started releasing their pet raccoons in to the wild—especially after the final episode of Rascal the Raccoon was released.
-Additionally, raccoons can become too violent and hard to handle once they grew up, which further encouraged people to release them.
+The importation of raccoons was banned after Japanese citizens started releasing their pet raccoons into the wild —especially after the final episode of Rascal the Raccoon aired on Japanese television.
+Additionally, raccoons can become aggressive and hard to handle as adults, which further encouraged people to release them.

-This negatively affected Japan's natural ecosystem and man-made infrastructures and it was estimated that about 80% of the temples in Japan were damaged by raccoons including Byōdō-in in Kyoto which has more than 900 years of history.
+This negatively affected Japan's natural ecosystem and man-made infrastructures and it was estimated that about 80% of Japanese temples were damaged by raccoons including Byōdō-in in Kyoto which has more than 900 years of history.
 Raccoons attributed to Rascal also caused the destruction of crops in the agricultural sector and Japan suffers an estimated of 30,000,000 yen annually from the effects in the agricultural sector alone.

-Even with backlash from animal advocates, the Japanese government decided to adopt the 0% tolerance policy where the goal is to kill as many raccoons as possible.
+Even with backlash from animal advocates, the Japanese government decided to adopt the 0% tolerance policy where the goal is to cull as many raccoons as possible.
 This includes killing thousands of raccoons each year.
 The government also placed a lot of tight sanctions to minimize the chances of being able to import any more raccoons into the country.
-In 2003, the Hokkaido government specifically implemented the 10-year plan to completely eradicate raccoons in Japan.
-However, attempts proved to be mostly futile as there was not enough financial support.
+In 2003, the Hokkaido government specifically implemented the 10-year plan to completely eradicate raccoons in Japan, but these attempts proved to be mostly futile as there was not enough financial support.

 Rascal appearances

-Rascal appeared in commercials, games and anime.
+Rascal has appeared in commercials, games and spin-off media: